Pathway Research Grants

 In partnership with the United States Agency for International Development (USAID), MEDRC has launched an international call for research proposals in a bid to spur innovation in small scale desalination technologies.

-To engage the broadest possible community of researchers and innovators from across the world, MEDRC’s desalination innovation strategy has two approaches - an innovation inducement prize called the ‘Oman Humanitarian Desalination Challenge’ carrying a $700,000 cash prize, and the International Research Call for Proposals announced today supported by USAID.
+To engage the broadest possible community of researchers and innovators from across the world, MEDRC’s desalination innovation strategy has two approaches - an innovation inducement prize called the Oman Humanitarian Desalination Challenge Prize Competition carrying a $700,000 cash prize, and the international research call announced today with support from USAID.

 The Oman Humanitarian Desalination Challenge Pathway Research Grants call looks for the development of a small-scale desalination unit capable of supporting a family with limited or no access to fresh water sources.
 MEDRC is specifically looking for proposals that adopt a highly innovative approach, that might eventually lead to the development of the hand-held single user device that the $700,000 Prize looks for.

 Last year MEDRC awarded a $90,000 grant under its USAID backed pathway research grants to Planet, an Italian startup who have secured the funding to develop their Mangrove Still - a bio inspired, modular, low-cost easy to use solar desalination system.

 This year, MEDRC will award up to 3 research grants of up to a maximum of $150,000 each.
 The Funding Opportunity Announcement will be made monthly with applications accepted at the end of each month until the research funds are fully awarded.